appacademy/SWEO-Part-Time-Resources/6-Module/6-week/5-day/debugging.md

     console.log("2: I'm in the handleClick function.")

-    let someVariable = "Stuff needed such as userId or form data"
+    let dataForThunk = "Data needed such as userId or form data"

-    console.log("3: If I need to send anything to my thunk, I'm sending the right info", someVariable)
+    console.log("3: If I need to send anything to my thunk, I'm sending the right info", dataForThunk)

-    dispatch(fetchServerData());
+    dispatch(fetchServerData(dataForThunk));
   };

   return (